-The guidance in this manual reflects the program rules for the Washington Administrative Code 250-21 - Washington College Grant, which were made available in Washington State Register 20-06-052.
-These rules are effective June 29, 2020, and apply to the 2020-21 award year.
+The guidance in this manual the reflects program rules for the Washington Administrative Code, WAC 250-21 - Washington College Grant, which were made available in Washington State Register 20-06-052.
+These rules became effective on June 29, 2020, and apply to the 2021-22 award year.